How to Convert From a Traditional IRA to a Roth IRA

 Let's say someone converts an entirely deductible traditional IRA worth $5,500 to a Roth IRA in 2016.
 Because these funds were entirely deductible, they would report $5,500 in additional income on his 2016 tax return.
 They are still entitled to take various deductions or tax credits, just as any other taxpayer could.

-They could, therefore, offset his $5,500 in additional income with any deductions that were available to him.
+They could, therefore, offset the $5,500 in additional income with any available deductions.
 For example, they might offset the Roth conversion income with $5,500 of qualifying charitable deductions or with a $5,500 business loss.
-In this case, their amount of taxable income would remain unchanged even though they had $5,500 in conversion income.
+In this case, their amount of taxable income would remain unchanged—the $5,500 in deductions cancels out the $5,500 in conversion income.

 Calculating the Tax Impact